theMossCode/arduino-BLEPeripheral/API.md

 ```

 ## Notify/indicate status
 Can the central be notified/indicated of when the value is set.
-Only applies to characteristics with notify and/or indicate properties when a central is connected and subscribed
+Only applies to characateristics with notify and/or indicate properties when a central is connected and subscribed
 ```c
 bool canNotify();
 bool canIndicate();